 - Press the Calibrate button.

 - Follow the prompts to squeeze your device three times.
-Place your fingers on the white spots at each edge.
+Then, place your fingers on the white spots at each edge.

 - Repeat the process until you get a green result